Pokémon Mystery Dungeon: Adventure Team

-The Pokémon Mystery Dungeon: Adventure Team series are three role-playing games released for WiiWare, part of the Pokémon Mystery Dungeon series of games.
+The Pokémon Mystery Dungeon: Adventure Team series are three role-playing games released for WiiWare, part of the Pokémon Mystery Dungeon series of games developed by Chunsoft and published by The Pokémon Company.
 The titles, which were released in Japan on 4 August 2009, are Pokémon Mystery Dungeon: Advance!
 Fire Adventure Team, Pokémon Mystery Dungeon: Go!
 Storm Adventure Team and Pokémon Mystery Dungeon: Aim!
 Light Adventure Team.
 This installment is the first game in the Mystery Dungeon series to be on a home system, with the next home installment being Pokémon Mystery Dungeon: Rescue Team DX for the Nintendo Switch.

 As with other installments in the Mystery Dungeon series, the game centers on randomly changing, multilevel dungeons which the player must explore and clear whilst battling hostile Pokémon in turn-based combat.
 It features separate Pokémon and dungeons between different versions, altogether containing 493 Pokémon of the first four generations of the Pokémon main series games.

 Gameplay

 While similar to previous installments such as the Rescue Team and Explorers titles, Adventure Team introduces 3-dimensional graphics instead of the sprite-based graphics of the aforementioned titles.
 Aside from a difference of starters and the game's hub location (in Fire Adventure Team, red-colored Pokémon such as Charmander are available in the "Pokémon Village", with blue-colored ones such as Squirtle in "Pokémon Beach" and yellow ones such as Pikachu in "Pokémon Garden" being available in Light Adventure Team and Storm Adventure Team, respectively), the three games each contain 15 "Mystery Dungeons" which are unique to each other.
 Unlike preceding handheld games, Adventure Team games allows 4 save files in a single game.
 In addition, the player is capable of switching their character at any point in the game to another from a roster of nine Pokémon.
 Transfer of befriended Pokémon or items between the aforementioned save slots are allowed.
 The Nintendo DS can also be used as a controller for the game.

 The three games collectively features all 493 Pokémon of the fourth generation games, including Arceus which was available through a special distribution.
 They also enable online features such as the WiiConnect24 and the Nintendo Wi-Fi Connection, through them allowing players to access special challenges and obtain otherwise unavailable Pokémon.
 The ability to execute "team attacks", where members of the player's team simultaneously attack an enemy Pokémon, were first introduced in Adventure Team, and would feature in later Mystery Dungeon installments.
 In Adventure Team, the Pokémon do so by stacking on top of each other, forming a "Pokémon Tower".
 In addition, the game allows player or allied Pokémon to evolve within the dungeons.